drasbaek/SafeTuber/README.md

 ## Repository Tree <a name="tree"></a>
 ```
 ├── README.md
-├── channel_reqs.txt                    <----- YT Channel requirements for functioning in the pipeline
+├── channel_reqs.md                    <----- YT Channel requirements for functioning in the pipeline
 ├── data
 │   ├── top-youtubers-raw.csv           <----- Raw file of the top 100 selected YouTubers
 │   └── top-youtubers-transcribed.csv